 We can always do more in developing countries, and we find the collaboration with the GSE team and the regional V.Ps extremely beneficial.
 One of our members has proposed a business summit at the AGM 2017, with ICANN engagement and participation and support.

 Bringing people to ICANN is often not feasible, but small travel grants to bring business users to the national IGF, where ICANN is speaking, could be a unique opportunity to build more business user [corporations and associations] engagement in ICANN overall.

+We could benefit from small travel grants to continue to support attendance from our SMEs from developing countries, but are just considering how that could work.
+The voice of SMEs/associations from developing countries is particularly important to strengthen the input into the BC, the CSG, and the broader ICANN community.

-We could find it very useful to bring BC members to the global IGF, is they were speaking there, and use this as an opportunity to deepen engagement.
+We could find it very useful to bring BC members to the global IGF, if they were speaking there, and use this as an opportunity to deepen engagement.
+Discussing this is underway, as we have noted that others from ICANN do receive ICANN funding and organize side events during IGF.

 10.How does your group plan for upcoming events?
 What is your planning cycle for deciding on whether ICANN community or organization resources might be used?

 The Outreach Committee holds regular calls where we discuss and strategize.
-We also draft and publish an annual Outreach Strategy that is approved by the BC ExeComm and posted to the full BC.
+We also draft and publish an annual Outreach Strategy that is approved by the BC ExCom and posted to the full BC.
 We try to be both organized in our planning, and flexible enough to be opportunistic.

 For instance, the BC learned very late that there was an event organized by ICANN in St. Lucia, and one of the BC members dialed in.
-Another event was organized by the ICANN staff in Brazil, and a new member asked for support and engagement to participate and speak, with a remote speaker from the BC ExeComm.
+Another event was organized by the ICANN staff in Brazil, and a new member asked for support and engagement to participate and speak, with a remote speaker from the BC ExCom.
+Other events are planned long in advance, such as the AfiCTA Summit.
+Recently, and with very short notice, an officer and a member of the BC were invited to speak at the African IGF.
+While BC materials are being distributed, no direct costs to the BC are proposed.

 At the upcoming IGF2017, several BC members will attend, and speak, in their individual capacity, but will then provide feedback into the BC’s usual meetings.
+BC materials are being distributed, and a planned interview with attending BC members is under development.

 We consider this a work in progress, and welcome the opportunity to comment.

-Appendix: The BC Outreach Programme, based on the BC Outreach Strategy: developed by the Outreach Committee/approved by the BC ExComm and posted to the BC annually.
+Appendix: The BC Outreach Programme, based on the BC Outreach Strategy: developed by the Outreach Committee/approved by the BC ExCom and posted to the BC annually.

 The BC Outreach Programme covers four (4) categories and it is focused on broadening geographic and participatory diversity of the BC in line with ICANN Bylaws and the BC Charter.
-Item 5 allows for unique opportunities that are approved by the Outreach Committee/approved by the BC Excom.
+Item 5 allows for unique opportunities that are approved by the Outreach Committee/approved by the BC ExCom.

 The categories are: